 This cost comparison shows that Alinta Energy, Powershop and Click Energy currently offer the cheapest electricity plans in south-east Queensland, with other big power companies EnergyAustralia and AGL also reasonably competitive on price.
-These cost estimates are calculated using average electricity usage data for a five person household in a selected Brisbane suburb.
+These cost estimates are calculated using average electricity usage data for three-person households in a selected Brisbane suburb.
 Costs can vary between suburbs, so try our electricity comparison tool to see which provider is cheapest in your area.
 You will also see details of latest deals.

 Fixed vs variable rate plans

 Most of the plans listed above are variable rate plans, meaning the prices you are changed can change at any time.
 Some energy retailers also offer fixed rate plans, whereby you can lock in competitive prices now and potentially save in the long run.
 Fixed rate plans are less common, usually only offered by the big three power companies.
 However, EnergyAustralia and AGL are currently the only retailers to offer a fixed rate deal in the shape of their Secure Saver and Essentials plans respectively.
 As you can see from the table above, both plans are quite price competitive, meaning locking in for one or two years could be an option worth considering.

 Energy discounts in Queensland